-Students, faculty, and staff also share a responsibility for maintaining a safe and secure campus, and I want to take this opportunity to thank you for your contributions toward this goal.
-With this in mind, campus community members are encouraged to review this report to use the data to inform their decision-making and behaviors.
+Students, faculty, and staff also share a responsibility for maintaining a safe and secure campus, and I want to take this opportunity to thank you for your contributions toward this important goal.
+With this shared sense of safety in mind, campus community members are encouraged to review this report's data to inform their decision-making and behaviors.

 Printed copies of this report may be obtained upon request from the Department of Campus Safety located at 88 Hamilton Street, Hamilton, NY 13346.
-If you have any questions or suggestions about safety and security at Colgate University, you may always contact me directly at 315-228-7335 or dgough@colgate.edu.
+If you have any questions or suggestions about safety and security at Colgate University, you may always contact me directly at 315-228-4087 or jhernon@colgate.edu.